James Acaster: Sweet Home Ketteringa

 Early in his career, Acaster produced a web series mockumentary, Sweet Home Ketteringa (2014).
 Acaster revisits his favourite parts of his hometown Kettering, including an amusement park and football club.
 He speaks to locals, who do not recognise him.
 By 2016, it had garnered 50,000 views on YouTube.
 The six-part follow-up web series Sweet Home Lahnsteineringa (2016) was crowdfunded with a budget of £5,000.
 Acaster visits Lahnstein, Germany, a twin town of Kettering.
 He first travelled to the town in childhood with the local volunteer fire brigade.
 The series also starred the comedians Jack Barry and Emma Sidi.

 Film

 In 2016, the short story To Do was published in the anthology book Dead Funny: Encore: More Horror Stories by Comedians.
 In the story, written by Acaster, a crime is revealed through the to-do lists of the murderer and the victim.
 Acaster turned the story into a screenplay during COVID-19 lockdown, with the aim of adapting it as an independent film.

 Acaster's first film role was in Cinderella (2021) alongside the comedians James Corden and Romesh Ranganathan.
 They voiced three mice and appeared as three transformed footmen.
 Acaster was a replacement for John Mulaney.
 In Ghostbusters: Frozen Empire (2024), Acaster played the scientist Dr. Lars Pinfield, a character similar to Egon Spengler.
 Ian Sandwell of Digital Spy called him an "enjoyable addition to the franchise".
 He also played Felix the Ironmonger in Seize Them!
 (2024).

+Video games

+In April 2026, it was announced that Acaster would appear in his first video game, Perchang World, a physics puzzle game developed by Perchang Games, providing the voice of "The Narrator".
+The game was released on Apple Arcade in May 2026.